 As I have said before, to understand Ashes of Creation you must understand the Node System.
 The entire housing system is dependent on the Node System, as in-node housing and Freeholds do not become available in Nodes in until Stage 3 (Village) and Instanced Apartments do not become available until Stage 4 (Town) and apartments passed the initial 50 that come with a Node are only available if a mayor dedicates a constructable site to instanced Apartments.

 Property ownership is the path to citizenship in a particular Node.
 Citizenship is important because it is your highest social relationship, citizenship is in fact more important than your guild membership.
 In order to reap the benefits of a prosperous Node, you must be a citizen of that node, and to be a citizen you must first have property.

 NOTE: There has been a discussion on "Citizen Tickets" that would allow someone to be a citizen of a Node without having the prerequisite housing.
 While these are an item, we do not have any more details on them.
 Intrepid has stated they will discuss Citizenship Tickets at a later date if they find they need to keep this mechanic in the game.

 A reminder on Citizenship: all of your alts are citizens of the same Node.
 While your alts can be members of different guilds, they all share citizenship to the same Node.
-Additionally, the hard rules for housing ownership is that every player can one a maximum of one apartment and one in-Node house on any server they play on, but they can only own one Freehold per account.
+Additionally, the hard rule for housing ownership is that every player can have a maximum of one apartment and one in-Node house on any server they play on.
+You can only own one Freehold per account.
 This is something you will have to keep in mind if you plan on playing multiple characters on multiple servers.

 As already stated, housing is a prerequisite for citizenship.
 No housing means no citizenship which means no access to some of the major benefits provided by the Nodes.
 The benefits of being a member of a particular Node are going to be discussed in the Node chapters/sections as that information becomes available.

 The starting quantity for housing in a State 3 node is: